Hello, beautiful world!

 - EXPRESS YOUR APPRECIATION to your preceptor and mentors who were a part of the practice education experience.
 It is fair to say that not everyone is going to have the “best” or “nicest” preceptor or mentor, which is completely understandable.
 However, I recommend that no matter what the experience students have, expressing gratitude and appreciation may not change the situation BUT our preceptors and mentors will view us as mature, professional caregivers.

 - THIS IS NOT THE END, IT IS ONLY THE BEGINNING.
-I recently experienced my final day practising within a Home Support and Assisted Living setting.
+I recently experienced my final Health Care Assistant practicum day within a Home Support and Assisted Living setting.
 I realized this is not the end but only the beginning.
 We, as students, still have a long way to go and I believe that it important for us to continuously grow and thrive as individuals.
 I highly recommend you keep in touch with your preceptors/mentors and update them along the way so they are aware of how we are doing in the field.

 On a personal note: I want to thank you for supporting me by reading my blog posts.
 I really appreciate your time!